These WWII Stories of Heroism Will Make You See Dunkirk in a Whole New Light

 Four Catholic chaplains were aboard the ship.

-Actor David Niven told the story of one to William Buckley who included it in his book, Nearer, My God: An Autobiography of Faith.
+Actor David Niven told the story of one to William Buckley, who included it in his book Nearer, My God: An Autobiography of Faith.
 Fighting in the British forces during World War II, Niven learned of this major heroic action from several soldiers who were firsthand witnesses.

 Niven recounted that after the fourth bomb that went down the Lancastria’s funnel exploded, “In the hold there were several hundred soldiers.
 Now there was no way they could ever get out because of the list, and she was sinking.
 And along came my own favorite Good Samaritan, a Roman Catholic priest, a young man in Royal Air Force uniform.
-He got a rope and lowered himself into the hold to give encouragement and help to those hundreds of men in their last fateful hour…Knowing he could never get out, nor could they.
-The ship sank and all in that hold died.”
+He got a rope and lowered himself into the hold to give encouragement and help to those hundreds of men in their last fateful hour … knowing he could never get out, nor could they.
+The ship sank, and all in that hold died.”

-“The remainder were picked up by the destroyers and came back to England to the regiment I was in, and we had to look after them, and many of them told me that they were giving up even then, in the oil and struggle, and the one thing that kept them going was the sound of the soldiers in the hold singing hymns.”
+“The remainder were picked up by the destroyers and came back to England to the regiment I was in, and we had to look after them; and many of them told me that they were giving up even then, in the oil and struggle, and the one thing that kept them going was the sound of the soldiers in the hold singing hymns.”

-We can rest assured how comforting that was to the men as the chaplain also undoubtedly gave them absolution at that moment and strengthened them with his own remarkable selfless act to be with them.
-He certainly would be among the chaplains who both then and later came along doing the same, such as Servants of God Emil Kapaun of the U.S. Army and Vincent Capodanno of the U.S. Marines, who refused to leave their men.
+How comforting to those men it must have been to have with them a chaplain, who also undoubtedly gave them absolution at that moment and strengthened them with his own remarkable selfless act to be with them.
+He certainly would be among the chaplains who both then and later came along doing the same, such as Servants of God chaplains Emil Kapaun of the Army and Vincent Capodanno of the Marines, who also refused to leave their men.

 While we know the story of the last two, this RAF chaplain remains in obscurity.
-One reason is that the whole story of the Lancastria was suppressed per orders of Churchill and the government.
-Phone calls this July to the headquarters of the British military chaplaincy learned that neither the office nor the retired archivist for this office, a specialist in World War I and World War II, had any idea who this chaplain was.
-Rest assured the men he inspired and the Good Lord know.
+One reason is that the whole story of the Lancastria was suppressed per orders of Winston Churchill and the government.
+Phone calls this July to the headquarters of the British military chaplaincy learned that neither the office nor the retired archivist for this office, a specialist in World War I and II, had any idea who this chaplain was.
+Only the men he inspired and the Good Lord know.

 Another Heroic Chaplain

 But we do know the name of another heroic chaplain aboard the Lancastria — Father Charles McMenemy.
-Numerous accounts of his actions during the attack made papers about five weeks later despite the government’s suppression, and some incidents were recounted in the book called Lancastria as recorded in the “Lancastria Archive.”
+Numerous accounts of his actions during the attack made papers about five weeks later, despite the government’s suppression, and some incidents were recounted in the book called Lancastria, as recorded in the “Lancastria Archive.”

-An Army chaplain with the BEF in France, 35-year-old (Captain) Father McMenemy, was about to get a rest lying on the floor on a “Li-Lo” he had been carrying (a brand name for a plastic or rubber air mattress normally used to lie on or to float on water).
+An Army chaplain with the BEF in France, 35-year-old Captain Father McMenemy was about to get a rest lying on the floor on a “Li-Lo” he had been carrying (a brand name for a plastic or rubber air mattress normally used to lie on or to float on water).

 When the first bombs hit, he thought it was the ship’s own heavy guns being fired, but when he smelled the explosives and felt the ships roll, he knew what happened.
 He made his way to the corridor packed with about 300 troops.
 An officer was ordering the men up a companionway to the deck.